David Ward

 What’s it all about?

 Talking therapy, also known as psychotherapy, counselling, or psychological therapy, is a form of psychological intervention that involves speaking with a trained professional about your thoughts, emotions, and behaviours.
-It is designed to help individuals manage a variety of emotional, psychological, and life-related challenges, promoting improved mental well-being to promote personal growth.
+It is designed to help individuals manage a variety of emotional, psychological and life-related challenges, to promote improved mental well-being and enhance personal growth.

-Talking therapy often encompasses a wide range of clinical approaches, yet at its core, it serves to create a safe, non-judgmental space in which individuals can openly explore their thoughts and beliefs.
-This therapeutic environment fosters self-awareness and psychological insight, allowing clients to develop greater objectivity in understanding their needs.
-Through guided reflection and dialogue, individuals are supported in cultivating both cognitive and behavioral coping strategies that facilitate meaningful, lasting change and emotional resilience.
+Talking therapy often encompasses a wide range of clinical approaches, yet at its core, it serves to create a safe, non-judgmental space in which individuals can openly and freely explore their thoughts and beliefs.
+A therapeutic environment is designed to promote self-awareness and psychological insight, allowing clients to develop greater objectivity and understanding to their needs.
+Through guided reflection and dialogue, individuals are supported in cultivating both cognitive and behavioural coping strategies that facilitate meaningful, lasting change and emotional resilience.

-My clinical model is rooted in the principles of person-centred therapy to support clients to access their own potential for self-healing and personal development through the exploration of their life experience.
+My clinical model is built upon the principles of person-centred therapy, which supports the client to access their own potential for self-development through the exploration of their life experience, past and present.

-Person-Centred Therapy is a humanistic approach that emphasises empathy, authenticity, and unconditional positive regard to support the clients own resources for self-healing.
-The therapeutic relationship between therapist and client is also viewed as an important component of effective therapy.
-The alliance between therapist and client is characterised by a mutual respect, open communication, and a shared understanding of mutually agreed aims to promote better outcomes.
+Person-Centred Therapy is a humanistic approach and emphasises empathy, authenticity, and unconditional positive as resources that support the clients journey toward self-healing.
+The therapeutic relationship between therapist and client is also viewed as an essential component of effective therapy.
+The therapeutic relationship between therapist and client is characterised by a mutual respect, open communication, and a shared understanding of agreed aims to promote better outcomes for therapy.

 My Therapeutic Approach.